Congrats on taking the time to do your research. Here is a brief summary of Paul Mampilly.

 On the popular blog, Stockgumshoe.com Profits Unlimited has been rated 4 out of 5 stars base on 583 votes.
 Further confirmation that he is doing something right.

 Of course, there have also been losing trades Paul has recommended, and the details these losses on his site as well.

 When you tally it up, managing billions of dollars on Wall Street.
 Retiring by 42.
 Having over 90,000 subscribers of Profits Unlimited.

 Paul has amassed himself a nice little windfall.
 As of March 2019, his net worth has been estimated at over 50 Million dollars.
 And that number is steadily increasing.

 Paul Mampilly Final Verdict

 Ultimately, it’s up to you to decide.
 If you think he is someone worth your time to follow or spend your money on.

 Ultimately, negative reviews come with the cost of doing business in this industry.
 It’s a zero-sum game.
-When you are sharing information on investing and making money there are always gonna be winners and losers.
+When you are sharing information on investing and making money, there are always going to be winners and losers.
 Unfortunately, the losers tend to be more vocal.